mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 This helps inform a distinction between FI and SDE, Whereas FI do x, SDE do y? <- too much.. -->

+### Overview / recap of relational agency and repertoires in theory - KEEP SHORT

 This section moves beyond instrumental and transformative agency to a wider more ecological interpretation of agency helpful in deeper analysis of the cultural plane of activity.

 In chapter 6 we examined the complexity of the expanded object in this reserach, noting the diversity in terms of motivations and mediational strategies using 3GAT terminology [@engestrom_development_1996].